wirt-ee/wirt-ee.github.io/docs/reports/storage/gpfs/index.md

 ---

 *Parallel filesystems punish improvisation.
-If your estate runs Spectrum Scale and the manuals have not saved you yet — [info@wirt.ee](mailto:info@wirt.ee).*
+If your environment runs Spectrum Scale and the manuals have not saved you yet — [info@wirt.ee](mailto:info@wirt.ee).*

 ---